Undergraduate and graduate students of all majors can live and work in Washington, D.C. while gaining valuable firsthand experience.

 - Department of Health and Human Services - Office of the Chief Medical Officer

 The opportunity includes a $5,000 stipend in the summer or a $7,500 stipend in the spring or fall to offset expenses (housing, transportation, and living expenses).
 This program is open to both undergraduate and graduate students of all majors.
-International students are eligible to apply for the Georgia Tech D.C.
-Internship Program; however, some federal offices only accept internship applications from citizens of the United States.
+International students are eligible to apply for the Federal Jackets Fellowship; however, some federal offices only accept internship applications from citizens of the United States.

 Selection is based on a potential for leadership as indicated by your grades, work experience, extracurricular activities, interests, and maturity.
 You will be asked to furnish a transcript and resume, as well as two references from people who have taught you or worked with you.

 About the Energy on the Hill Internship Program

 The Energy on the Hill internship is a semester-long program offered during fall, spring and summer for Georgia Tech students to engage with energy-related policy development on Capitol Hill.